 - Council candidates page (includes information on eligibility, the nominations process and legislation)

 - Introduction to Local Government (PDF, 122KB)

 State election candidates nominate to stand for election to the South Australian Parliament.
 Eligible candidates try to win seats in either the House of Assembly or Legislative Council.

-Currently there are 47 House of Assembly members who are elected for a four year term.
+Currently, there are 47 House of Assembly members who are elected for a 4–year term.

 There are 22 Legislative Council members, half of whom are elected at each general election, and serve a term of eight years.

 See our Houses of Parliament page for more detailed information about the House of Assembly and Legislative Council.

-For a list of all Members of Parliament visit the Parliament SA.
+For a list of all Members of Parliament visit the Parliament South Australia website.